sheelarajeshkumar/sheelarajeshkumar/README.md

 ### Hi there 👋, I am Rjesh Kumar Sheela!
 ###### *Software Engineer*

 I am a Full Stack Developer working on web applications used by millions of people daily.
-I specialise in backend JavaScript technologies such as NodeJS and Express.
+I specialise in backend technologies such as NodeJS, Spring boot and Express.
 Besides that, I am an enthusiast of React and I look to become an React expert.

 * Frontend: HTML, CSS, SASS, JavaScript, Typescript, Angular, React
-* Backend: Java, NodeJS, Docker
+* Backend: Java, NodeJS, Spring Boot
-* Cloud Computing: AWS
+* Cloud Computing: AWS, Docker
 * CI/CD: Jenkins